Making an Impact for Education on World Distance Learning Day

 A Pioneer in Distance Learning—Online

-Due to the nature of online learning and the dedication of its employees, Grantham was able to continue to provide students the career-building education they needed to better their lives.
+Due to the nature of online learning and the dedication of its employees, Grantham was able to continue to provide students the education they needed to better their lives.

 World Distance Learning Day – August 31!

 “We are committed to ensuring our students have access to the life-changing education they need to succeed in life,” says Lindsay Bridgeman, UA Grantham Chancellor.
-“And we are equally committed providing the support they need to succeed in class.
+“And we are equally committed to providing the support they need to succeed in class.
 As newer distance-learning technologies continue to emerge, we will be there on the forefront, blazing the way to innovation, quality, and learning success.”

 Today and every day, but especially on August 31, you are invited to join us in celebrating the difference distance learning can make in all our lives.
 Then, a couple of weeks later, you can join us again as we celebrate National Online Learning Day.